-Pistil stitch is also known as long tack knot stitch and Italian knot stitch but by far the most common name is Pistil stitch.
+Pistil stitch is also known as long tack knot stitch and Italian knot stitch but the most common name is Pistil stitch.

-To Work Pistil stitch
+To hand embroider Pistil stitch

 1. Bring the thread to the front of your fabric.
-Wrap the thread around the needle twice as you would a french knot and insert the needle back into the fabric a little distance from where it emerged, holding the ‘tail’ of the knot taut and flat to the fabric,
+Wrap the thread around the needle twice as you would a french knot and insert the needle back into the fabric a little distance from where it emerged, holding the ‘tail’ of the knot taut and flat to the fabric.

 4. Hold the knot with your thumb as you pull the thread through to the back of the fabric.

 Follow Pintangle and have it delivered to your inbox